csogreen/user-friendly/README.md

 # Good files

-This is a personal repo of some simple code in C written in order to learn basics.
+This is a personal repo of some simple code in C and Python written in order to learn basics.
 The ultimate goal is to build a matrix calculator that can be operated from terminal with a makefile and what not.

 ## Installation